 However, the Governors reserve the right to allocate the Pupil Premium Grant to support any pupil who has been identified by the school as socially disadvantaged.

 ‘It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.’
 DfE

 All our work through the Pupil Premium Grant will be aimed at accelerating progress, moving children to at least age related expectations.
 Initially this will be in Literacy and Numeracy.
-It may also be used to target able children who receive FSM to achieve above national expectations at the end of KS1 and KS2.
+It may also be used to target able children who receive FSM to exceed end of key stage expectations.